Playing for 3D Human Recovery

 \subsection{Stereotypes and Biases}

-The original storylines of GTA-V may insert strong stereotypes in the depiction of characters depending on their attributes (\eg, gender and race).
+The original storylines of GTA-V may insert strong stereotypes in the depiction of characters depending on their attributes (\eg, gender and skin tones).
 We thus adopt the following strategies to minimize biases.

 First, all factors including the characters and actions, are decoupled and randomized in \name.
 Specifically, the examples in \name are not linked to the original storylines; all the characters and the actions are pulled out of the in-game database, randomly assigned at random locations all over the map.
 Hence, it is very unlikely any character-specific actions could be reproduced.